Terms & Conditions

 7.10.2 Both options mentioned in point 7.10 may incur an administration charge stipulated by the Institute.
 In case of a change for a higher mark after a revision of paper, the charge will be refunded.

 8. Completion of programme and certification

-8.3.1.
-In case of electronic certificates, the individual may request the Secretary of the Board of the Institute to issue a hard copy within a month of issuing of the electronic certificate.
+8.3.1 In case of electronic certificates, the individual may request the Secretary to the Board of the Institute to issue a hard copy within a month of issuing of the electronic certificate.

-8.4.
-All hard copy certificates are to be collected by the individual personally during the conferment of certificate’s ceremony or from the PFI’s office or during office opening hours.
+8.4 All hard copy certificates are to be collected by the individual personally during the conferment of certificate’s ceremony or from the PFI’s office during office opening hours.

-8.5.
-In cases where the individual does not wish to or cannot personally collect the certificate, he/she may delegate someone else to do so.
-In this case, the person being delegated must be in possession of a document acknowledging such delegation.
+8.5 In cases where the individual does not wish to or cannot personally collect the certificate, he/she may delegate someone else to do so.
+In this case, the person being delegated must be in possession of a document / formal communication acknowledging such delegation.
 In case of minors, certificates and/or transcripts may be collected by their parents, legal guardians or legally appointed curators.

-8.7.
-The institute hold the right to destroy any hard copy certificates which would not be collected within 6 months from their issuing.
+8.7 The Institute reserves the right to destroy any hard copy certificates which would not be collected within 6 months from their issuing.

-8.8.
-The institute would not be responsible to re-issue any certificates/transcripts even if they have been destroyed as per clause 8.7.
+8.8 The Institute is not responsible to re-issue any certificates/transcripts even if they have been destroyed as per clause 8.7.

 9. Types of certificates

 9.1 The Institute offers certification at three levels,